-The Dundee Rural Fire Protection District (the District) is a municipal corporation, exempt from federal and state income taxes, which is governed by an elected board.
+The District is a municipal corporation, exempt from federal and state income taxes, which is governed by an elected board.
 It was organized under provisions of Oregon Statutes Chapter 478 for the purpose of providing fire protection and other emergency services.
 Accounting principles generally accepted in the United States of America require that these financial statements present the primary government and all component units, if any.
 Component units, as established by GASB Statement 61, are separate organizations that are included in the District's reporting because of the significance of their operational or financial relationships with the District.
 The District has no component units.